songchaow/proposal-of-plugin-manager/Design and Implementation.md

 All 3.x-compatible plugins from the online plugin repository should be displayed in this table.

-> But maybe as an advanced mode, users can force the manager to display 2.x plugin packages and ask the manager to convert them to 3.x.
+> But maybe as an advanced mode, users can force the manager to display 2.x plugin packages and download them as usual.
+The manager may try to convert them afterwards.
 (The converting method is described in "Implementation" part.)

 **Possible features:**